Speed of light: Interferometry

 An interferometric determination of length.
 Left: constructive interference; Right: destructive interference.

 Interferometry is another method to find the wavelength of electromagnetic radiation for determining the speed of light.
 A coherent beam of light (e.g. from a laser), with a known frequency f, is split to follow two paths and then recombined.
 By adjusting the path length while observing the interference pattern and carefully measuring the change in path length, the wavelength of the light λ can be determined.
 The speed of light is then calculated using the equation c = λf.

 Before the advent of laser technology, coherent radio sources were used for interferometry measurements of the speed of light.
 Interferometric determination of wavelength becomes less precise with wavelength and the experiments were thus limited in precision by the long wavelength (~4 mm) of the radiowaves.
 The precision can be improved by using light with a shorter wavelength, but then it becomes difficult to directly measure the frequency of the light.

 One way around this problem is to start with a low frequency signal of which the frequency can be precisely measured, and from this signal progressively synthesize higher frequency signals whose frequency can then be linked to the original signal.
 A laser can then be locked to the frequency, and its wavelength can be determined using interferometry.
 This technique was due to a group at the National Bureau of Standards (which later became the National Institute of Standards and Technology).
 They used it in 1972 to measure the speed of light in vacuum with a fractional uncertainty of 3.5×10^-9.

 History

-Until the early modern period, it was not known whether light travelled instantaneously or at a very fast finite speed.
-The first extant recorded examination of this subject was in ancient Greece.
-The ancient Greeks, Arabic scholars, and classical European scientists long debated this until Rømer provided the first calculation of the speed of light.
-Einstein's theory of special relativity postulates that the speed of light is constant regardless of one's frame of reference.
-Since then, scientists have provided increasingly accurate measurements.